AnimiVR/TRAFFIC-AGENT-CONTROL/CONTRIBUTING.md

 - Release notes
 - GitHub contributors page

-Thank you for contributing to Traffic Agent Control! 🚀
+Thank you for contributing to Agent Mission Control ( AMC )! 🚀